Pediatrics EMR Software

 Meaningful-Use

 Since the introduction of the HITECH Act, healthcare IT has undergone a massive transition starting from the widely recognized Meaningful Use program to what is now known as MACRA, the Medicare EHR Incentive Program.
-The Meaningful Use program has transformed and now formed part of the four components of the new Merit-Based Incentive Payment System (MIPS), which is a fundamental part of MACRA.
+The Meaningful Use program has transformed and now forms part of the four components of the new Merit-Based Incentive Payment System (MIPS), which is a fundamental part of MACRA.

-For some medical practices, the transition from paper-based records to EMR Software (Electronic Medical Records Software) has not been a simple one.
-Regardless, realizing that the benefits of utilizing ONC Certified EMR Software far outweigh the hassle and challenges associated with it – ensuring a viable future, most practices today have successfully transformed their clinical and administrative operations to EMR Software.
+For some medical practices, the transition from paper-based records to EHR Software (Electronic Medical Records Software) has not been a simple one.
+Regardless, realizing that the benefits of utilizing ONC Certified EMR Software far outweigh the hassle and challenges associated with it, ensuring a viable future, most practices today have successfully transformed their clinical and administrative operations to EMR Software.

 EMR Software Benefits